Niltiwari7/bubble_game/README.md

 - HTML and CSS for structuring and styling the game interface.
 - JavaScript for implementing game logic, bubble generation, hit detection, and score tracking.

-## Getting Started

-1. Clone this repository: `git clone https://github.com/your-username/bubble-game.git`
-2. Open the `index.html` file in your preferred web browser.
-3. Start popping bubbles and aim for the highest score!

 ## Contributing